mehdi-fathi/eloquent-filter/README.md

 ### Config

-- You can disable/enable Eloquent Filter in config file (eloquentFilter.php).
+- You can disable/enable Eloquent Filter in the config file (eloquentFilter.php).

         'enabled' => env('EloquentFilter_ENABLED', true),

-- Eloquent Filter recognizes every param of query string to pass it.
+- Eloquent Filter recognizes every param of the queries string.
-Maybe you have a query string that you don't want recognize by Eloquent Filter.
-You can using of `ignoreRequest` for his purpose.
+  Maybe you have a query string that you don't want to recognize by Eloquent Filter.
+You can use `ignoreRequest` for his purpose.
-But we have clean solution to this problem.
-You can set param request_filter_key in the config file.
+  But we have a clean solution to this problem.
+You can set param `request_filter_key` in the config file.
-Therefore every query string will recognize by request_filter_key param.
+  Therefore every query string will recognize by the `request_filter_key` param.

         'request_filter_key' => '', // filter